High cholesterol: lowering levels naturally by addressing underlying triggers

 LDL-c

 LDL-c is often referred to as “bad” cholesterol as it transports cholesterol from the liver to the cells where it is used in cell structures or to make various hormones.
-For this reason LDL-c should not be considered “bad” but recognised as being in excess.
+For this reason, LDL-c should not be considered “bad” but recognised as being in excess.

 VLDL

 VLDL is responsible for transporting triglycerides to the cells of the body to make energy.
-If triglycerides are high, VLDL will transport them to adipose tissue where they are stored as body fat.
+If triglycerides are high, VLDL will transport them to adipose tissue, where they are stored as body fat.

 APO-B

 APO-B is another type of protein that is associated with cardiovascular disease, as it is atherogenic – meaning it is able to contribute to arterial plaque associated with cardiovascular disease.
 APO-B attaches to other atherogenic lipoproteins such as LDL-c and VLDL to provide structural support to the fatty plaque-like structure.
-Having a high level of APO-B correlates to a high level of atherosclerotic plaque forming lipoprotein structures in the blood.
+Having a high level of APO-B correlates with a high level of atherosclerotic plaque-forming lipoprotein structures in the blood.
 Current evidence suggests that APO-B is a better marker than cholesterol, HDL, and LDL to determine cardiovascular disease risk.

 However, cholesterol isn’t the problem

 A common misconception about cholesterol is that it is “bad” and therefore if you lower cholesterol, you lower your risk for developing cardiovascular disease.
-Yet the main problem with hypercholesterolaemia is less about the cholesterol and more about these plaque forming lipoproteins that are responsible for the transport of cholesterol and triglycerides around the body.
+Yet the main problem with hypercholesterolaemia is less about the cholesterol and more about these plaque-forming lipoproteins that are responsible for the transport of cholesterol and triglycerides around the body.
 It is these lipoprotein structures (LDL, VLDL, APO-B) that correlate to cardiovascular disease development.

 What causes high cholesterol?